MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-custom-ranking-model.md

 ## Step 5: Evaluate the changes
 <a name="__step_5__evaluate"> </a>

 The app lets you evaluate how a custom ranking model changes relevance.
-This is especially useful for queries that you consider  *i*  *mportant*  .
+This is especially useful for queries that you consider  *important*  .

 > [!IMPORTANT]
 >  When you create a custom ranking model, this influences all the queries using that ranking model.
 Test the effect of the custom ranking model on many queries.